preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-67/index.rst

 .. image:: search-feedback-form.png

-If the user do'nt want to send a snapshot of the search results, that option can be deseleected.
+If the user do'nt want to send a snapshot of the search results, that option can be deselected.

 Then it's just to type the message and send.